skywarth/annals-of-disco/docs/cinematography/movie.md

 - Lincoln (2012) (Abraham Lincoln, USA, slavery, emancipation, civil war, confederation.
 Actor of Abraham Lincoln did a good job.
 Suspense during the ballot counting was nicely emphasized.
 Nice movie, but really hard to watch in one sitting, watch it in 3 sessions.)
 - Passengers (2016) (Spaceship, colony, habitable planet, cryo sleep, long waiting, couple, spending years alone in a spaceship.
 Jennifer Lawrence's acting falls flatter than a sheet of paper, some other actress would've done it far better.
 Some loopholes to force the romantic narrative.
 It was OK.)
 - Lion of the Desert (1981) (Libya, Italy, colony, imperialism, occupation, war, history, biography, independence, freedom, leadership, negotiation, guerilla, WW2, Mussolini.
 It's a movie about Omar Mukhtar who fought for the freedom of Libya and Bedouin, which was under the management of Italy at the time.
 Great movie.)
+- Alien: Romulus (2024) (Alien franchise, synthetic, space, miner ship, colony, space colony.
+It was alright, it's an Alien movie after all so it is certainly watchable)

 ### Watch later

+- Sanjuro (1962)
 - Into the wild (2007)
 - Deadpool & Wolverine (2024)
 - The cabin in the woods (2012)